-This new initiative will research possible models, trial and test them, and then train and mentor local artisans to equip them with the skills they need to set up viable businesses to build sustainable water capacity.
+Our self-supply pilot initiative has researched, trialed and tested a range of models of self-supply.
+We have spent the past two years designing the programme and training and mentoring local artisans to equip them with the skills they need to set up viable businesses to build sustainable water capacity in their communities.

 While many initiatives led by governments and non-governmental organisations (NGOs) have done a great deal to improve rural water supply in Africa, many pumps end up abandoned when they break down when a simple fix could put a pump back into operation.

-As many as 30% of pump-operated water points may be non-functioning according to some estimates, putting entire communities at risk of preventable diseases.
+As many as 30% of pump-operated water points may not be functioning according to some estimates, putting entire communities at risk of highly preventable diseases.

-Establishing local supply businesses can not only make water pumps in rural areas more sustainable, but can also open doors to more social and economic opportunities.
-This entrepreneurial approach would train local trades people, such as welders and metal workers, with the skills and know-how to build, repair and maintain water pumps.
+Establishing local supply businesses can not only make water pumps in rural areas more sustainable, but can also open doors to more social and economic opportunities for the entrepreneurs themselves and their wider communities.
+This entrepreneurial approach has trained local trades people, such as welders and metal workers to build, repair and maintain water pumps.

-Pump Aid works with rural, often remote, communities that have few opportunities and resources to access spare parts or to hire a skilled professional who is willing to travel incredible distances to make a repair.
+Pump Aid works with rural and often remote communities that have few opportunities and resources to access spare parts or to hire a skilled professional who is willing to travel incredible distances to make a repair.
 As a result, when a water point falls into disrepair, communities are forced to return to open water sources vulnerable to contamination.